Verse-by-Verse Study

 Paul’s expression of putting off or cutting away means to remove and disarm something.
 Paul is not talking about our clothes or cutting our hair.
 The big picture is that something is done to us that we do not see, receive any sensation or feeling.
 It is a significant change made in us, by the hands of Christ.

 Christs removes, cuts away, something from us that we cannot do ourselves.
 The ancient practice of circumcision was done by human hands.
 Baptism is done with human hands.
-But in Paul’s expression, something is done to us, for us, by Christ, that is for the purpose of cutting away the “old self” that finds sin a pleasure and putting on us a “new self” that seeks loyalty to God and worship of His Son (Col 3:9.10).
+But in Paul’s expression, something is done to us, for us, by Christ, that is for the purpose of cutting away the “old self” that finds sin a pleasure and putting on us a “new self” that seeks loyalty to God and worship of His Son (Col 3:9,10).
+As the results we “pursue righteousness, faith, love and peace, along with those who call on the Lord out of a pure heart” (2 Tim 2:22).

 What Does This Mean?

 We need Christ to cut us away from our bondage.
-To move us into the kingdom of light.
-Most of all, to remove from us what is needed, to have peace.
-To find freedom from the bondage of our sinful habits that control our every move.
+To move us into the “kingdom of light” (Col 1:12), from blindness to sunlight.
+Most of all, to remove from us what is needed, to give us peace.
+To find freedom from the bondage of our negative habits that control our every move.

 The Process of Removal

 It is our highest honor to ask God, to cut away the things we know to be wrong and put on a new habit, new feelings, newer way to look at things.
-We can ask in prayer for any spiritual gift that will challenge every wish of our sinful nature, who has overpowered us.
+We can ask in prayer for any spiritual gift that will challenge our demanding sinful nature, who at times, has overpowered us leaving us in despair.

 Pray these Psalms: